Fahofah/arduino-outdoor-temperature-sensors/README.md

 <img src="media/images/0.jpeg" width="100%" height="100%" alt="box_above">

-Detailed instructions on how to build for one yourself can be found in the [Setup Instructions](/media/manuals/"Setup_Instructions.md) document
+Detailed instructions on how to build one for yourself can be found in the [Setup Instructions](/media/manuals/Setup_Instructions.md) document

 ## Code Description